aviatesk/atom-git-diff-plus/README.md

 - [ ] @TODO Update README
 - [ ] @TODO Recommend an user disable the bundled [`git-diff`](https://github.com/atom/atom/tree/master/packages/git-diff) package if it's enabled
 - [x] Make a config setting to disable Status-Bar integration
-- [ ] @TODO Add a click event handler to the Status-Bar tile
+- [x] Add a click event handler to the Status-Bar tile
 - [ ] @TODO Merge [status-bar-controller.js](lib/status-bar-controller.js) into [git-diff-view.js](lib/git-diff-view.js)
     * It will remove the duplicated subscription to the same git repository, but the code may lead to be more complicated
         + [status-bar-controller.js](lib/status-bar-controller.js) is only for a single file at a time